 The major components of a process map include the inputs, outputs, and steps in the process.
 A good process map should illustrate the flow of the work and the interaction with the organization.
-It should make use of common language (symbols) that are easily understood by everyone.
+It should make use of a common language (symbols) that is easily understood by everyone.

 An ideal process map should contain proper detail with respect to multiple paths, decisions, and also rework loops.